Course Code |

 |

-The course is designed to cover the basic tools needed to study microorganisms (microscope).
-Studying the different type of bacteria according to their morphology, capsule-forming, spore-forming etc. also it covers the basic requirements of bacterial growth and how to prepare media and isolate bacteria using different techniques.
-The last part covers biochemical test that are used to differentiate between bacteria. |
+The practical part is designed to cover the basic tools needed to study microorganisms (microscope).
+Studying the different types of bacteria according to their morphology, capsule-forming, spore-forming etc. also covers the basic requirements of bacterial growth and how to prepare media and isolate bacteria using different techniques.
+The last part covers biochemical tests that are used to differentiate between bacteria. |

 10916101